 The selection of Fellows will be made by a faculty Committee, which is chaired by the Director of the Science Center.
-Other members of this Committee include the Dean of the College, the Director of Sponsored Research, and five faculty members elected from the Science Center by their colleagues.
+Other members of this Committee include the Dean of the College (or designee), the Director of Sponsored Research, and five faculty members elected from the Science Center by their colleagues.
 When appropriate, outside reviews may be solicited.

 The criteria for selection include: (1) the quality of the work; (2) the newness of the direction of the research for the applicant, (3) the potential for continuation of the research project at Wellesley after the Fellowship tenure, and (4) the potential for involvement of undergraduates in the research process.
 Applicants may be interviewed.

-Applications are due in the Science Center Office no later than January 20, 2014.
+Applications are due in the Science Center Office by the posted deadlines.
 Awards will be announced early in the spring semester.
 If receiving an award will affect the teaching program of your Department, this must be discussed with your Chair before submitting your application, and a written acknowledgement from the Chair must be included with the application.